RijuMukherjee1998/BrokenDB/README.md

-# CrazyDB
+# BrokenDB
-A Database Management System for faster and efficient Queries using crazy ideas.
+A Database Management System for faster and efficient Queries.